duckdb/duckdb-web/docs/api/c/api.md

 The validity mask is a bitset that signifies null-ness within the data chunk.
 It is a series of uint64_t values, where each uint64_t value contains validity for 64 tuples.
-The bit is set to 1 if the value is valid (i.e. not NULL) or 0 if the value is invalid (i.e. NULL).
+The bit is set to 1 if the value is valid (i.e., not NULL) or 0 if the value is invalid (i.e., NULL).

 Validity of a specific value can be obtained like this: